 For the most part, the public sees the turning-sausage-bits-into-laws analogy played out in the media and the political arena.
 But the real meat-grinder comes before that, carried out in the butcher shop of government offices, where politicians and public servants struggle to bridge political imperatives with sound policy.
 Those objectives do not always easily line up.
 Politicians get the final say, of course, as they should, given they’re the ones accountable to the electorate.
 But getting to that decision point can be messy and frustrating, for politicians and bureaucrats.

-That’s where both sides find themselves now on the tough question of grain policy: The new crop year is coming just as Statistics Canada has forecast that Canadian farmers won’t be having a repeat record crop in 2014-15.
-Last year’s 76 million tonne harvest overwhelmed and clogged the rail transportation system.
+That’s where both sides find themselves now on the tough question of grain policy.
+With the advent of the 2014-15 crop year, Statistics Canada forecasts Canadian farmers won’t be having another record crop.
+Last year’s 76-million tonne harvest overwhelmed and clogged the rail transportation system.
 The problem was compounded by a bitterly cold winter that required running shorter trains for safety reasons, which aggravated the backlog.
 Last March, complaints from farmers about the railways failing to do their jobs created a political problem for the Conservatives on the prairies.
 Not surprisingly, the federal government intervened.
 The policy answer?
 The government simply decreed that CN and CP had to move at least 5,500 grain cars a week each, or face steep fines.

 Political mission accomplished.
 But was the policy challenge of putting in place a system that could deal with that kind of surge capacity in the future resolved, or the multiple issues that created the issue ever seriously addressed?